tarantool/doc/doc/contributing/docs/style.rst

 Dashes
 ~~~~~~

 There is no need to insert special symbols like dashes, quotation marks, or apostrophes.
 The documentation :doc:`builder </contributing/docs/build/>`
 renders specific character sequences in the source into correct typographic characters.

-However, some rules still apply to typographic character replacements:
+Type three hyphens (``---``) to insert an em dash (---)
+and two hyphens (``--``) for an en dash (--).
+The following rules apply:

 *   The shorter **en dash** ``--`` is used to mark ranges and with the meaning "to"
     in phrases like "Dover--Calais crossing".